 Accommodations & Services

-Extended time, minimum distraction area, use of a reader, scribe, or computer, tape recording answers and large print.
+Extended time, minimum distraction area, use of a reader, scribe, or computer.

 A fellow student in class may be willing to make a copy of his/her notes.
-The student may choose to tape the class and later make notes from the tape.
+The student may choose to digitally record the class and later make notes from the recorder.
+Access to Glean is available for recording lectures on your computer.
 Sometimes instructors have a class outline or class notes they will share with the students.

 Books on alternative format